NGcodeX/spiderdiplome/README.md

 Collaborated closely with team member,including the Java developer Zebs, the scrum master Lateefah, the security manager Belinda, and the front-end developer Cindy.
 We worked hand in hand, both online and onsite, to ensure that all functionalities were thoroughly tested and that the required results were attained.

 ## Documentation and Reporting
+Prepared test summary reports at the end of each test summarizing the test activities and overall the quality of the application.

 ## Conclusion